The Global Field Epidemiology Roadmap

 Keeping in mind the vision statement, the conceptual framing of the FETP enterprise, and the specification of critical enterprise functions, the group developed the following set of recommendations for action:

-- The Strategic Management group should launch a process to develop applied epidemiology workforce targets at each level of a country’s need (basic [Frontline], intermediate and advanced), to assure the development of a workforce capable of achieving the public health and global health security capacities identified in the International Health Regulations of the World Health Organization (WHO).
-Finally, operational research should be initiated as soon as possible to evaluate and further refine these workforce targets.
+- The SLG should promote the development of applied epidemiology workforce targets at each level of expertise (basic [Frontline], intermediate and advanced), to support the development of a workforce capable of meeting country-specific public health and global health security needs.

 A meeting of key leaders and stakeholders in field epidemiology capacity development was held at the World Health Organization (WHO) headquarters in Geneva on February 13-15, 2019, to develop an implementation plan for the Global Field Epidemiology Roadmap.
 The report of this meeting can be downloaded from this page.